Therapy for Parkinson's disease helps improve symptoms

-The frustrating effects of Parkinson disease can take a toll on a patient’s abilities and self-image.
-However, a customized therapy plan can help Parkinson patients make significant gains.
-Our accredited interdisciplinary therapists create innovative treatments to combat symptoms like:
+The frustrating effects of Parkinson’s disease can take a toll on a patient’s abilities and self-image, but a customized therapy plan can help patients make significant gains.
+At Bryn Mawr Rehab, our accredited, interdisciplinary therapists create innovative treatments to combat symptoms like:

 - Small or shuffling steps